 Select, Prepare And Salt The Turkey

 Choose a 12-14 pound turkey and thaw according to the package directions.
 Remove and discard any leg restraint, then remove the giblets from the neck cavity and the neck from the body cavity.
-Trim away large areas of fat or excess skin around the body cavity, rinse thoroughly inside and out, and pat dry with paper towels.
+Trim away large areas of fat or excess skin around the body cavity, and pat dry with paper towels.

 Using the handle of a wooden spoon, loosen the skin over the breasts, legs, and thighs as far as you can in all directions (Photos 1-3).
 Work slowly from the cavity opening, making sure not to puncture the skin.

-Salt the turkey using Diamond Crystal Kosher Salt* as follows:
+Salt the turkey as follows.
+Measurements assume Diamond Crystal Kosher Salt*.

 After salting, cover the turkey and refrigerate for 24-48 hours (Photo 7).